 - outline research proposal (maximum 1,500 words including references) that links to one of the research areas specified above.

-Interviews will take place on Friday 7 July and in week commencing Monday 10 July.
+Interviews will take place in November 2017.
 Please note that the university expects shortlisted applicants to attend face to face interviews.

 The scholarships will commence in May 2018.